eTextile/Lulu/Hardware/README.md

 |                      |                          |                        |                |

 ## TODO
-- [ ] Find a partner to develop the electronic
 - [ ] Find a 0.5W side LEDs
 - [ ] Chose between a small single LED driver & linear constant current circuitry
 - [ ] Optimize the power LED heat dissipation